seanhenry/john-lewis-tech-test/README.md

-# john-lewis-tech-test
+# First task – Product Grid

+A list of 20 dishwashers is displayed with their image, title and price.

 ## Assumptions

-* The price returned is always in GBP.
-* Products are always in stock
+- Products are always in stock

-* Products always have a 'now' price
-* User facing strings are in presenters and are to be refactored later to support different languages if required
+## Issues

+The API call: `https://api.johnlewis.com/v1/products/search?q=dishwasher&key=Wu1Xqn3vNrd1p7hqkvB6hEu0G9OrsYGb&pageSize=20` was returning an image component with a missing scheme: `"image": "//johnlewis.scene7.com/is/image/JohnLewis/234326372?"`.
+I couldn't figure out why so I added `URLSchemeFixer` to fix it.
+The images from the API were quite large so the memory footprint is high.
+Although I noticed that the JL app was using `?wid=xxx` to request different sizes.

+## Third party API

+I used SwiftyJSON as a third party library to help parse the JSON easily.